 The Shark Bay Mammals Recovery Team has advised that there are issues with monitoring greater stick-nest rats at some sites and therefore it is difficult to make assessments of overall trends with confidence.
-Declines have been noted at some sites (which may be related to food availability and seasonal changes) while numbers at other sites appear to be consistently increasing.
+Declines have been noted at some sites (which may be related to food availability and seasonal changes) while numbers at other sites appear to be consistently expanding (WA Department of Biodiversity, Conservation and Attractions pers. comm.
+2018).